 Currently, a significant international trend vital in the recall context is that of product traceability.
 In Europe, the PIP scandal added impetus to the EU's proposals for a new regulatory framework for medical devices and in vitro diagnostic medical devices.
 The proposals will impose more stringent standards, including improved traceability of products.
-The proposals are expected to be adopted in 2014 and to be implemented gradually between 2015 and 2019.
+The proposals are yet to be adopted but in any event will be implemented gradually over a five-year period.
 Similarly, traceability features strongly in the proposals set out in the European Commission's Product Safety and Market Surveillance Package, adopted in February 2013.
-These proposals are currently being considered by the European Parliament and are expected to come into force in 2015.
+These proposals are currently being considered at EU level.
 The legislation, if implemented, will see the replacement of the General Product Safety Directive with a new Consumer Product Safety Regulation, including increased requirements on manufacturers and importers relating to labelling products with their country of origin and enhanced obligations regarding contact information for the manufacturer and importer in order to be better able to identify parties throughout the supply chain.

-Finally, readers interested in global trends in product safety and recalls and comparisons between national legal and enforcement regimes will find useful information in a study produced for the OECD's CCP entitled 'Analytical Report on Consumer Product Safety' (DSTI/CP(2008)18/ FINAL), and another report entitled 'Enhancing Information Sharing on Consumer Product Safety' (DSTI/CP(2010)3/FINAL), both available at www.oecd.org.
+Finally, readers interested in global trends in product safety and recalls and comparisons between national legal and enforcement regimes will find useful information in a study produced for the OECD's CCP entitled 'Analytical Report on Consumer Product Safety' (DSTI/CP(2008)18/FINAL), and another report entitled 'Enhancing Information Sharing on Consumer Product Safety' (DSTI/CP(2010)3/FINAL), both available at www.oecd.org.